Temporary Crown or Bridge

 The initial healing period usually takes one to two weeks, and you may experience some swelling for the first 48 hours.
 An ice pack placed on the outside of the face 20 minutes on and 20 minutes off during the day of surgery will help minimize the swelling.
 Before the procedure began, you were given an anesthetic to ensure your comfort.
 If you were given a pain medication, or directed to take an over the counter medication, you may want to take this medication before your anesthetic wears off.

 You left our office with a guaze pack in place.
-Continue to bite on the guaze.
+Continue to bite on the gauze.
 The pressure will help stop the bleeding.
 Change the gauze after 1 hour, or as needed.
+Tea Bags can also help stop bleeding.
+It has Tannic Acid in it which helps stop bleeding.

 It is very important that you do not rinse your mouth, smoke cigarettes, spit, or drink through a straw for 24 hours after the extraction.
-You should also avoid hot, alcoholic and carbonated beverages during this time, as well.
+You should also avoid hot or carbonated beverages, as well as alcohol.

 Always feel free to contact us with any post-operative questions you might have.